 - Set up monthly cash donations to Being Black at School

-- Created and shared our donation application for monthly Classroom Kit donations to predominantly black schools, and increased our classroom donation size from 1 Classroom Kit to one bot per student* to help with remote/hybrid learning
+- Created and shared our donation application for monthly Classroom Kit donations to predominantly black schools, and increased our classroom donation size from 1 Classroom Kit to 2 Classroom Kits (24 Evos!)

 - Committed to making our Educator of the Month BIPOC for the next year to amplify their voices in the education community